makerdao/arbitrum-dai-bridge/README.md

 _Upgrade guide_ in this document.

 If governance spell mistakenly revokes old bridge approval to access escrow funds async withdrawal messages will fail.
-Fortunately, reverted messages can be replied at later date (for one week for L1 -> L2 messages), so governance has to re-approve old `L1DaiGateway` to escrow funds and process again pending withdrawals.
+Fortunately, reverted messages can be replied at later date (for one week for L1 -> L2 messages), so governance has a chance to fix its mistake and process again pending messages.

 ## Invariants